-The owner, co-owner or lessee of a vehicle you sometimes drive has allowed us to install a data collection system in their vehicle as part of a study.
+The owner, co-owner, or lessee of a vehicle you sometimes drive has allowed us to install a data collection system in their vehicle as part of a study.
 Data will be collected whenever the vehicle is driven, and some of this data may identify you as the driver.
 Data that could identify you includes face video and location information (such as your home, work, and school locations).
 We are inviting you to participate in the study as well and to allow us to use your identifying information for research purposes.
 There are three options with regard to participation:

-1. You may choose to participate fully by reading and signing this consent form and following the steps listed below.

-- 2. You may decline to participate fully but continue to drive the vehicle.
-If you choose this option, data will be collected whenever you drive the vehicle, but the data will be deleted once it is determined that you were the driver and that you did not sign consent form. - 3.
-You may decline to participate and choose not to drive the vehicle while it is in the study.
+- 1. You may choose to participate fully by reading and signing this consent form and following the steps listed below. - 2.
+You may decline to participate fully but continue to drive the vehicle.
+If you choose this option, data will be collected whenever you drive the vehicle, but the data will be deleted once it is determined that you were the driver and that you did not sign a consent form.

+3. You may decline to participate and choose not to drive the vehicle while it is in the study.
 In this case, no data would be collected.

-The study involves a two-year data collection effort in which a data collection system containing sensors and video cameras will be installed in the vehicle(s) you regularly drive to record a variety of driving measures.
+The study involves a month data collection effort in which a data collection system containing sensors and video cameras will be installed in the vehicle(s) you regularly drive to record a variety of driving measures.
 As a fully enrolled secondary participant, you would complete the following activities:

-- 1. Complete the enrollment process, which should take no more than 20 minutes, and return the forms to the IU Transportation Research Center at 501 S Madison St, Bloomington, IN 47403.
+- 1. Complete the enrollment process, which should take no more than 20 minutes, and return the forms to Penn State.
 These forms include: - a.
 This informed consent form - b.
 A brief questionnaire about you and your driving history - c.
 A questionnaire about your driving behaviors - 2.
 Provide us with a digital picture of your face so that we may automatically identify you as a secondary driver.
 We will provide instructions on how to do this when we talk to you on the phone about your participation. - 3.
 Drive as you normally would. - 4.
-While you are in the study, we ask that you not drive the vehicle into any areas where cameras are not allowed, including any international border crossings, military bases or similar facilities. - 5.
-If you are in a crash while in the study, we ask that you do six things (in the following order): - a.
+While you are in the study, we ask that you not drive the vehicle into any areas where cameras are not allowed, including any international border crossings, military bases, or similar facilities. - 5.
+If you are in a crash while in the study, we ask that you do five things (in the following order): - a.
 Seek emergency help the way that you normally would. - b.
-As soon as it is safe, press an incident button that is located near the rear view mirror to describe the incident.
+If possible, press an incident button that is located near the rear view mirror to describe the incident.
 The system will then record your brief description.
 You will know the button is working if the red light comes on when you press it. - c.
-Call us at 812-855-3908 to notify us as soon as it is safe to do so. - d.
+Call us at (814) 865-9431 to notify us as soon as it is safe to do so. - d.
 Allow a member of the research team to interview you about the crash if we decide that your crash should be investigated in more detail.
 This interview would ideally take place soon after the crash, but only when you are comfortable and able to do so. - e.
-Assist the research team to access and inspect the vehicle as soon as the police are finished with it, regardless of where it may be located.

-f.
 Allow us to have access to the police accident report, if any, which results from the crash.